-Husband, Father, Sports Enthusiant and Councillor for Cumberland Ward
+Husband, Father, Sports Enthusiast and Councillor for Cumberland Ward

 Stephen has dedicated much of his professional life to public service to the residents of Orléans and Cumberland.